 - 1. You will be tested on class lecture/discussion materials on scheduled exams. - 2.
 To take thorough notes, study all lecture material, informational handouts, and assigned readings, and work/prepare in a language understood by instructor and class (English). - 3.
 To actively participate in class discussions and group activities. - 4.
-To show maturity and professionalism in preparation of assignments and in classroom behavior. - 5.
+To show maturity/professionalism in preparation of assignments and in classroom behavior.
+(Disruptive/inappropriate behavior may result in being dropped from class.) - 5.
 To show courteousness to fellow classmates/speakers. - 6.
 To initiate consultations with the instructor whenever assistance is needed regarding class assignments. - 7.
 To appropriately cite information obtained from other sources.
 Cases of plagiarism will be treated as will any case of academic dishonesty, with at least a failing grade for the assignment or examination. - 8.
 To initiate withdrawal from the course if absences become excessive.
 Your professor may drop you from the course if you miss more than two weeks' worth of class.
-(Drops as follows Fall & Spring after 5th absence, Summer 3rd absence) - 9.
-A student cannot pass the course if s/he misses multiple major grades.
+(Drops as follows: Fall & Spring after 5th absence, Summer after3rd absence.) - 9.
+Students cannot pass the course and may be dropped if missing multiple major grades.

-Students with Disabilities: Students with disabilities, including but not limited to physical, psychiatric, or learning disabilities, who wish to request accommodations in this class should notify the Disability Services Office early in the semester so that the appropriate arrangements may be made.
+Disabilities Statement: Students with disabilities, including but not limited to physical, psychiatric, or learning disabilities, who wish to request accommodations in this class should notify the Disability Services Office early in the semester so that the appropriate arrangements may be made.
 In accordance with federal law, a student requesting accommodations must provide acceptable documentation of his/her disability to the Disability Services Office.
 For more information, call or visit the Disability Services Office at Levelland (Student Health & Wellness Office) 806-716-2577, Reese Center (Building 8) 806-716-4675, or Plainview Center (Main Office) 806-716-4302 or 806-296-9611.